isteven/angular-multi-select/README.md

 Features
 --
   - Reset selections to original state
-  - Dynamically update the input model
+  - Directly updates the input model
+  - Load new input model on the fly
   - Configurable, such as:
     - Set which model property to bind to the checkbox status
     - Set orientation of checkboxes